galenegan/efmlCodesPython/README.md

-# PythonDataAnalysis

 Scripts for analyzing oceanographic data in Python.
-Supported instruments include Nortek ADVs, ADPs, Vectrino Profiler, SBE 56s, and RBR pressure sensors.
+Will eventually include code for Nortek ADVs, ADPs, Vectrino Profiler, SBE 56s, SBE 37s, and RBR pressure sensors.